bitlogik/uniblow/README.md

 ### Cryptnox card

 The [Cryptnox card](https://cryptnox.com) is a crypto credit-card sized hardware wallet with advanced functionalities.
 This device is very secure thanks to its CC EAL6+ security grade central chip.
-The compatible model is the BG-1 card (single or Dual).
+The compatible models are the BG-1 and the B-NFT-1 cards (single or Dual).

-When a card is initialized using Uniblow, it generates a BIP39 mnemonic seed, which is loaded in the the card.
+When a BG-1 card is initialized using Uniblow, it generates a BIP39 mnemonic seed, which is loaded in the the card.
 This mnemonic seed is displayed to the user once during the initialization process, and acts as a backup for the internal keys card.
 By design, there's no way to extract any private key from the card